Perfluoroalkyl ether sulfonic acid

-Perfluoroalkyl ether sulfonic acid refers to compounds with the formula CF3(CF2)_{m}O(CF2)_{n}SO3H.
+Perfluoroalkyl ether sulfonic acids (abbreviated as PFESAs) refers to compounds with the formula CF3(CF2)_{m}O(CF2)_{n}SO3H.
 Several are known.
 These compounds are members of the PFAS class of fluorocarbon-based surfactants.
 They were invented partly in response to the controversy over the persistence of PFAS.
-Some PFESA can be prepared from hexafluoropropylene oxide.
+Some PFESAs can be prepared from hexafluoropropylene oxide.

+Studies of PFESAs in lab mice have demonstrated comparatively higher hepatotoxicity than PFOS.
+Industrially, PFESAs are used in chromium plating and as a replacement for other PFAS in fluoropolymer manufacturing.